dbankier/TiShadow/README.md

 Here are full list of options:

 ```
     -h, --help                 output usage information
-    -u, --update           Only send recently changed files
+    -u, --update               only send recently changed files
     -a, --patch                patch updated files without causing app restart
     -l, --locale <locale>      set the locale in in the TiShadow app
     -j, --jshint               analyse code with JSHint
     -t, --tail-logs            tail server logs on deploy
     -o, --host <host>          server host name / ip address
     -p, --port <port>          server port
     -r, --room <room>          server room
+    -s, --skip-alloy-compile   skip automatic alloy compilation
+    -P, --platform <platform>  target platform
+    -D, --include-dot-files    includes dot files in the bundle (defaults to false)
-    -T, --target <appname> target TiShadow app (defaults to name on tiapp.xml or moduleid on manifest)
+    -T, --target <app_name>    target TiShadow app (defaults to name on tiapp.xml or moduleid on manifest)
 ```

 The app is then cached on the device.
-If need to clear the cache, use the following command:
+If you need to clear the cache, use the following command:

 ```